 With a Bachelor’s degree in Commerce (Accounting), George is currently pursuing an MBA degree in Oil and Gas Management at the University of Cape Coast.
 He had his National Service at the Department of Finance – University of Cape Coast, as an Administrative Assistant.
 He also worked as an Assistant Supply Officer at the Abura-Dunkwa District Hospital.

-Nathaniel holds a Master of Science degree in Process Systems Engineering from Cranfield University UK and a bachelor’s degree in Chemical Engineering from Kwame Nkrumah University of Science and Technology Ghana.
+Josephine is a SolarTaxi Female Engineer Academy (FEA) alumnus who holds a Bachelor of Science degree in Chemical Engineering from the Kwame Nkrumah University of Science and Technology, Kumasi, Ghana.

 She has worked previously with the Bulk Oil Storage and Transportation Company Limited (BOST) as a Graduate Maintenance Engineer during her national service.
 She had a number of internships with SolarTaxi where she served as a battery lab intern, the Tema Oil Refinery, and Nestle Ghana.
 She has gained invaluable industrial experience through these various internship programs.